 The Equipment Data Acquisition (EDA, also known as Interface A) standards are a collection of SEMI standards intended to facilitate and improve communication between a factory's data gathering software applications and the factory equipment.
-The factory uses EDA to collect specific data from equipment, and then analyze that data to determine how best to increase productivity, improve quality, and reduce costs.
-(For an in-depth look at 10 topics related to EDA and EDA implementation, please click here.)
+The factory uses EDA to collect specific data from equipment, and then analyze that data to determine how best to increase productivity, improve product quality, and reduce costs.

-During 2009 and 2010, IC makers started requiring integrated EDA solutions from the equipment suppliers.
-Since then, the demand has continued to increase as IC makers roll out plans to improve yield and equipment utilization.
+As early as 2010, IC makers started requiring integrated EDA solutions from the equipment suppliers.
+Since then, the demand has continued to increase as IC makers realize the manufacturing benefits of analyzing detailed equipment and process data.

 SEMI EDA/Interface A Standards

-Cimetrix was at the forefront of the EDA/Interface A standards development, and continues to be dedicated to support the development and use of those standards.
-We collaborated with SEMATECH to develop the EDA Client Connection Emulator to support Freeze Version I (1105), and then for Freeze Version II (0710).
-Today, Cimetrix offers ECCE Plus, which supports both versions of the EDA standards.
+Cimetrix Incorporated was at the forefront of the EDA/Interface A standards development from the beginning, and remains dedicated to the evolution and use of these standards.
+We collaborated with SEMATECH to develop the EDA Equipment Client Connection Emulator to support Freeze Version I (1105), and then for Freeze Version II (0710).
+Today, we offer Cimetrix ECCE Plus, which supports both versions of the EDA standards.

 EDA/Interface A is comprised of multiple SEMI standards all of which are available for download from the SEMI website.
-The following four are the primary SEMI standards:
+The following five are the primary SEMI standards:

 - E120 Specification for the Common Equipment Model (CEM)